1) Health concerns

 2. There is an increased risk of pyometra in both intact female dogs and cats and this risk increases with increasing age.

-3. There is an increased risk of prostatitis, benign prostatic hyperplasia, prostatic cysts and squamous metaplasia of the prostate in intact male dogs.
+prostatic cysts and squamous metaplasia of the prostate in intact male

 4. There is a decreased incidence of perineal and inguinal hernia and perineal adenoma in neutered male dogs.